kessler/node-local-update-server/readme.md

 # local-update-server

-A tool that creates a local update server.
+A tool that creates a local update server, Useful for local testing and such.

 Using this tool one defines a version and a download http endpoints, the tool then takes over the domains used (hosts file) and serves the content.
-Very useful for local testing and such

 [![npm status](http://img.shields.io/npm/v/update-mock-server.svg?style=flat-square)](https://www.npmjs.org/package/update-mock-server)